Skip to content

 Upon the House introduction, Sen. Cruz said, “I am proud to partner with Rep. Donalds to champion the No Tax on Tips Act.
 This common-sense, pro-worker legislation allows millions of tipped workers—including bartenders, waiters, and beauty professionals—to keep more of their hard-earned paycheck.
 Our legislation is more important than ever, as President Biden continues to push failed policies that exacerbate inflation and hurt working families.
 I call on the Senate and House to expeditiously pass this legislation, and look forward to working with Rep. Donalds to expeditiously pass into law.”

 Rep. Donalds said, “For far too long, Washington’s focus has been on how much of your paycheck politicians and unelected bureaucrats will take to fund their destructive agendas.
 Americans deserve to take home more of what they have earned, especially given the self-inflicted economic hardships created by the Biden administration.
 That is why Senator Cruz and I have introduced the ‘No Tax on Tips Act.’
-Our bill allows taxpayers to claim a 100% above-the-line deduction at filing for tipped wages.
+Our bill allows taxpayers to claim a 100% deduction at filing for tipped wages.
 Policymakers must put the needs and financial interests of hardworking Americans first.”

 BACKGROUND:

-The bill exempts “cash tips”—cash, credit and debit card charges, and checks—from federal income tax by allowing taxpayers to claim a 100% above-the-line deduction at filing for tipped wages.
+The bill exempts “cash tips”—cash, credit and debit card charges, and checks—from federal income tax by allowing taxpayers to claim a 100% deduction at filing for tipped wages.

 Read the bill text here.